milamarcan/etl_aws_s3_spark_datalake/README.md

+# ETL pipeline with AWS S3 and Spark
-# The repository is aimed to build an ETL pipeline that loads JSON data from AWS S3, process it into parquet files and saves to another S3 bucket.
+## The repository is aimed to build an ETL pipeline that loads JSON data from AWS S3, process it into parquet files and saves to another S3 bucket.

 ## Assignment
 A music streaming startup, Sparkify, has grown their user base and song database and want to move their data warehouse to a data lake.
 You are tasked with building an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
 This will allow their analytics team to continue finding insights in what songs their users are listening to.